Sandesh Jhingan: HNK Šibenik: 2021–2022

 Despite having a five-year deal with ATK Mohun Bagan, Jhingan's contract had clauses which allowed him to move to a European club upon receiving an offer.
 On 18 August 2021, Croatian First Football League side Šibenik announced the signing of Jhingan on a one-year deal with an option to extend for another year, becoming the first Indian to play in Croatia.
 Three days since signing the contract, Jhingan sustained a calf injury 30 hours prior to the next match day.

 He returned to training in early October.
 After nearly two-month long injury, he made it to matchday squad in a league match against Slaven Belupo on 22 October.
 However he didn't get any minutes as he was benched throughout the game.
 He was again benched in the next match against Hrvatski Dragovoljac on 30 October.

 Second stint at ATK Mohun Bagan: 2022

 During the 2022 January transfer window, Jhingan returned to ATK Mohun Bagan after parting ways with Šibenik.
-He signed a short term contract with the club.
+He signed a short-term contract with the club.
 Jhingan totally played in nine matches during the 2021–22 season.
 On 28 July 2022, ATK Mohun Bagan announced the departure of Jhingan after the expiry of his contract.

-Bengaluru FC: 2022–
+Bengaluru FC: 2022–2023

-On 14 August 2022, Bengaluru FC announced the signing of Jhingan on a one year deal.
+On 14 August 2022, Bengaluru FC announced the signing of Jhingan on a one-year deal.

+FC Goa: 2023–present

+In June 2023, Jhingan was signed by FC Goa on a three-year deal.